 - Record of success in publication or creative endeavors

-The Dean and Associate Dean of the College of Arts and Sciences will review all applications and make recommendations to a group that consists of the Provost, the Dean of CAS, the Deans of COB and COE, and the Associate Provost for Academic Affairs for final adjudication.
+The Dean and Associate Dean of the College of Arts and Sciences will review all applications and make recommendations to the Provost’s Office for final adjudication.
+The Provost’s Office will also receive recommendations from the Committee on Sabbaticals, Fellowships, and Faculty Awards of the University Faculty Council.

-The Waple Professorship carries a stipend of $13,000 to $15,000 per year (actual award amount to be determined when the UMW Foundation Board sets the budget spending policy for all endowed accounts) which can be used, per the candidate’s discretion and as designated in the budget proposal, as a salary stipend, research support, or course release time (a maximum of six credit hours annually).
+The Waple Professorship carries a stipend of $13,000 to $15,000 per year (actual award amount to be determined when the UMW Foundation Board sets the budget spending policy for all endowed accounts) which can be used, per the candidate’s discretion and as designated in the budget proposal, as a salary stipend, as research support, or as course release time (a maximum of six credit hours annually).
 When subtracting an amount for course releases, the University assigns a cost equal to the actual salary paid to the adjunct replacement.
 (The average adjunct cost is about $3,775 per course).
-The successful applicant may use the research support fund for any combination of the following: travel, software and/or databases, equipment, and the like
+The successful applicant may use the research support fund for any combination of the following: travel, software and/or databases, equipment, and other professional expenses.

 Faculty who are on or expect to be on a sabbatical or Jepson Fellowship or some other form of educational/research leave are eligible to apply.